ferrine/old-ferrine.github.io/content/pages/practical-bayes.md

 Successful research will also require skills in solving problems of convergence, parameterization, selection from several models.
 A course with a focus on programming in Python / PyMC.

 ## Lecture 1
-Introducing Bayesian thinking and practical definitions of the famous Bayes formula
+Introducing Bayesian thinking and practical definitions of the famous Bayes formula.

 $$
 p(\theta|\;\mathcal{D}) = \frac{p(\mathcal{D}|\;\theta)p(\theta)}{p(\mathcal{D})}